vincentarck/FreeCodeCamp-Js_DSA-solution-explain-/README.md

 # Simple Algorithms
-Here I will provide an explanation of some of the challenges from FreecodeCamp or CodeWars, as a reference for some topic questions<br />
+Here I will provide an explanation of some of the challenges from CodeWars or FreecodeCamp, as a reference for some topic questions<br />

 ### Basic Algorithmic Scripting